 The Raja Ampat Islands

 The Raja Ampat Islands are a truly beautiful and untouched paradise.
 Literally translated as “the Four Kings,” the stunning archipelago is made up of over 1,500 small islands and four daddy islands!
 Located in the Coral Triangle, one thing is for sure, these are all first-class diving spots!
 As well as containing many species that you won’t find anywhere else, Raja Ampat also scores points for its sheer pristine landscapes.
 This one location contains so many relatively unexplored areas that you could be the first to stumble onto a new beach that no one has ever gone before!
+If you’re an avid diver, Raja Ampat offers some of the best liveaboard diving in Indonesia.

 What we love: We absolutely love lesser known areas and Raja Ampat is no exception!
 Travelers never used to come here as there was nowhere to stay, so many explored the waters on liveaboard boats.
 Now, you will find a few homestays on the island, but it still retains its original castaway charm.